Find Grad Schools

 4 Yearly Graduations

 The 6th most popular school in the country for american indian studies majors who are seeking their master's degree is Oglala Lakota College.
 Roughly 1,200 attend the school each year.
 The average in-state tuition for full-time undergraduates is $2,016 per year, while in-state graduate students, on average, pay $2,070 per year.
 During the most recent year for which we have data, 4 people received their master's degree in american indian studies from Oglala Lakota College.
-About 67% of this group were women, and 100% were students from an underrepresented racial-ethnic group.
+Around 100% of these students were from an underrepresented racial-ethnic group, and 80% were women.

 #8